suriing/vscode-alisp/README.md

 # vscode-alisp

-autolisp(AutoCAD lisp) syntax for vscode
+autolisp(AutoCAD lisp) syntax and snippets for vscode

 ## License